 Peitz is the oldest avant-garde jazz festival in Germany, remembered for its extraordinary concerts from 1973 to 1982.
 Until it was banned by the East German authorities, this “Woodstock at Karpfenteich” was a place of longing where music enthusiasts could quietly (and sometimes not so quietly) escape the cage of rigid cultural policies of the GDR.
 The festival tradition was revived in 2011 by the jazzwerkstatt Berlin-Brandenburg which continually strives to develop contemporary jazz music in innovative ways.
-In 2018, the jazzwerkstatt wants to establish an exchange between Peitz and the Polish border city of Gubin in order to increase the visibility of the festival and promote artistic exchange with Germany’s neighbor.
-Gubin, the Polish part of the border city, will serve as the venue for a German-Polish saxophone summit.
-Some 100 international musicians will perform at “Peitz 55” in 2018 which spotlights the British jazz scene.
+In 2018, the jazzwerkstatt established an exchange between Peitz and the Polish border city of Gubin in order to increase the visibility of the festival and promote artistic exchange with Germany’s neighbor.
+Gubin, the Polish part of the border city, has served as the venue for a German-Polish saxophone summit.
+Some 100 international musicians have performed at “Peitz 55” in 2018 which spotlighted the British jazz scene.
 The London jazz scene, like Berlin’s, has generated innovative and creative impulses in recent years.
-In the lead-up to the festival in Peitz, organisers will stage a concert in London to introduce the Berlin jazz scene to the British capital.
-The festival programme will also feature the organ and harp as instrumental focuses.
+In the lead-up to the festival in Peitz, organisers have staged a concert in London to introduce the Berlin jazz scene to the British capital.
+The festival programme has also featured the organ and harp as instrumental focuses.

 Artistic directors: Ulli Blobel, Marie Blobel